1979–80 Australian region cyclone season: Tropical Cyclone Sina

+Unnamed tropical cyclone

 On 27 March, TCWC Darwin reported that a tropical depression had developed in the Gulf of Carpentaria about 300 km (190 mi) to the southwest of Wallaby island.
 During that day the system intensified enough to produce localized and intermittent gale-force winds, over the northeast Arnhem land as it moved into the Arafura sea.
 Early on 28 March, TCWC Darwin reported that despite the depression having reached cyclone intensity of 65 km/h, it was not a tropical cyclone as the system had not developed a "deep convective warm cored structure".
 However, during post storm analysis TCWC Darwin reported that the depression had become a tropical cyclone at 0000 UTC (0800 WST) on 28 March.
 During 28 March, the system moved towards the north, before during the next day as the cyclone turned towards the west and moved into the Arafura sea it reached its lowest central pressure of 998 hPa.
 As the system moved further into the Arafura sea, a very strong amount of vertical windshear and an intrusion of dry air made the cyclone rapidly weaken into a tropical depression before the residual depression dissipated on 31 March just to the north of the Cobourg peninsular.
 The Cyclone caused no deaths and only minor damage was reported to have occurred.